 There are two water rides: Journey to Atlantis and Ship Wreck Rapids.
 Ship Wreck Rapids is a traditional water raft ride.
 The ride could use a bit more waterfalls and caves, but you will get your share of drops and water.
-My four year old begged to go on it!
+My four-year-old begged to go on it!

 On the other hand, Journey to Atlantis is fantastic!
 It mixes portions of a log ride with a roller coaster; with a couple of drops!
 Our little ones could not get enough.
 They rode Journey to Atlantis seven times (and would have ridden it more but for the adults saying, “no mas!”).

 Another favorite is Manta, a coaster that will send you flying from the get-go.
 This roller coaster is huge, but not intense.
-There are no upside down turns or jerky movements.
+There are no upside-down turns or jerky movements.
 I personally like that it is a long roller coaster ride that is not too crazy!

 Electric Eel is an intense coaster and looks like so much fun!
 Unfortunately, when we went it was closed all day!

-Wild Arctic is similar to Disneyland’s Star Tours but not as intense.
+The wild Arctic is similar to Disneyland’s Star Tours but not as intense.
 The exhibit it is located in is very detailed and really cool.